TheApeMachine/FROM-THE-GROUND-UP/readme.md

-* FROM THE GROUND UP
+# FROM THE GROUND UP

+This is the code for my series on YouTube that documents an infinite journey into programming.